Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/architectural-patterns/layered-architecture.md

 - Business logic layer = domain layer = model layer
 - Data access layer = infrastructure layer

 To eliminate confusion, I present the pattern using the original terminology.

-That said, I prefer “user interface layer” and “infrastructure layer” as these terms better reflect the responsibilities of modern systems and an application layer to avoid confusion with the physical boundaries of services.
+That said, I prefer **user interface layer** and **infrastructure layer**,
+As these terms better reflect the responsibilities of modern systems.
+And an **application layer** to avoid confusion with the physical boundaries of services.

 ## When to Use Layered Architecture?